 From our experience, property management is perhaps the easiest way to jeopardise a good relationship with a customer.
-Here are the top seven criticisms that we never want directed at us:
+Here are the top seven criticisms that we never want at us:

 • They are hard to get hold of.